noiseprotocol/noise_spec/noise.md

 second message's payload serves to authenticate the responder to the initiator.

-Note that the second message's payload may contain a zero-length plaintext, but the payload ciphertext will still contain an authentication tag, since encryption is with an AEAD mode.
+Note that the second message's payload may contain a zero-length plaintext, but the payload ciphertext will still contain authentication data (such as an authentication tag or "synthetic IV"), since encryption is with an AEAD mode.
 The second message's payload can also be used to deliver certificates for the responder's static public key.

 The initiator can send *its* static public key (under encryption), and authenticate itself, using a handshake pattern with one additional message: